 - Write or email your MSPs and ask them how they are protecting and promoting the wild land and seas of Scotland.
 Ask them their views on topics such as habitat restoration, land use and single-use plastic.
 This simple and quick act really does make a difference.
-Find your MSP here ›
+Find your MSP.

 - Write to your MSPs and explain why you support the reintroduction of species that have become extinct in Scotland.
-Many MSPs have been given a copy of our book The Lynx and Us so your email could be a timely reminder of the views of their constituents.
-Find your MSP here and read more about the possibility of the return of the lynx here ›
+Many MSPs will shortly be given a copy of our new book Living with Lynx so your email could be a timely reminder of the views of their constituents.
+Find your MSP and read more about the possibility of the return of the lynx.

 - Donate to SCOTLAND: The Big Picture.
-As a social enterprise, we reinvest any financial surplus in to our work to amplify the case for a wilder Scotland.
-Click here ›
+As a social enterprise, we reinvest any financial surplus into our work to amplify the case for a wilder Scotland.

-- Buy our book The Lynx and Us from our store
+- Buy our book Living with Lynx from our store.

 Scotland has around 15% woodland cover, much less than other countries in Europe.
 Woodland not only provides space for nature but also employment, reduced flood risk, clean water and mitigation of climate change.
 By planting native trees and shrubs in suitable locations we can support biodiversity and create crucial wildlife corridors.
 As the Greek proverb says, “Society grows great when old men plant trees whose shade they know they shall never sit in.”